Chrysin (5,7-Dihydroxyflavone)

 1

-Gambelunghe 2003 — Chrysin/Propolis on Testosterone (Negative)
+Chrysin/Propolis on Testosterone (Negative)

-Clinical study (Gambelunghe C, Rossi R, Sommavilla M, Ferranti C, Rossi R, Ciculi C, Gizzi S, Micheletti A, Rufini S 2003, J Med Food 6(4):387-390, doi:10.1089/109662003772519985, PMID 14977449).
+Clinical study (Gambelunghe C, Rossi R, Sommavilla M, Ferranti C, Rossi R, Ciculi C, Gizzi S, Micheletti A, J Med Food 6(4):387-390, doi:10.1089/109662003772519985).

 10 healthy male volunteers given daily propolis and honey (containing chrysin) for 21 days.
 Urinary testosterone measured at baseline, day 7, day 14, day 21 by GC/MS. Compared with control subjects.

-NO ALTERATIONS in testosterone levels at any time point vs baseline or controls.
+NO alterations in testosterone levels at any time point vs baseline or controls.
 Authors concluded: 'The use of these foods for 21 days at the doses usually taken as oral supplementation does not have effects on the equilibrium of testosterone in human males.'
 Fundamentally negative trial — the most cited evidence against chrysin's testosterone-boosting marketing claims.

 2

-Walle 2007 — Chrysin Bioavailability and Methylated Alternatives
+Chrysin Bioavailability and Methylated Alternatives

-Pharmacology study (Walle T, Ta N, Kawamori T, Wen X, Tsuji PA, Walle UK 2007, Biochem Pharmacol 73(2):191-202, doi:10.1016/j.bcp.2006.09.022, PMID 17094953).
-PMC2024906.
+Pharmacology study (Walle T, Ta N, Kawamori T, Wen X, Tsuji PA, Walle UK 2007, Biochem Pharmacol 73(2):191-202, doi:10.1016/j.bcp.2006.09.022).

 Comparative study of unmethylated chrysin vs methylated flavone derivatives (5,7-dimethoxyflavone, 7-methoxyflavone, 7,4'-dimethoxyflavone) for aromatase inhibition and metabolism resistance.

 Chrysin's oral bioavailability extremely low — limiting clinical aromatase inhibition.
-Methylated flavones were equipotent or slightly less potent vs aromatase BUT more resistant to metabolism — suggesting future compounds with better bioavailability.
+Methylated flavones were equipotent or slightly less potent vs aromatase but more resistant to metabolism — suggesting future compounds with better bioavailability.
 Confirms the core problem: chrysin's poor pharmacokinetics, not its target activity, is the failure mode.

 3

-Khoo 2020 — Chrysin Aromatase Systematic Review
+Chrysin Aromatase Evidence Review

-Systematic review (Khoo BY, Chua SL, Balaram P 2020, Int J Mol Sci 21(2):571).
-PMC7063143.
+Evidence review (Khoo BY, Chua SL, Int J Mol Sci 21(2):571).

-Systematic review of chrysin effects on aromatase enzyme activity across in vitro, animal, and human studies.
+Evidence review of chrysin effects on aromatase enzyme activity across in vitro, animal, and human studies.

 Side effects and drug interactions